Amir-Abbas Hoveyda: Rise to power (1958–1965)

 Continuing his duties as managing director at the NIOC, Hoveyda also helped Hassan Ali Mansour in establishing a semi-independent group of highly trained, Western educated, and young technocrats.
 The organization's main goal was to devise methods of rectifying the nation's ailing economy.
-Known as the Progressive Circle, this government sponsored dowreh ("Persian for a gathering held at regular intervals") was a deliberate attempt by the shah to thin out the older generation of politicians with a new 'progressive' crop.
+Known as the Progressive Circle, this government-sponsored dowreh ("Persian for a gathering held at regular intervals") was a deliberate attempt by the shah to thin out the older generation of politicians with a new 'progressive' crop.
 With its inception in 1959, the Circle acted in conjunction with a similar government commission called the Plan Organization.
 Hoveyda would play a major leadership role in the Circle and would be the catalyst behind much of its recruitment efforts.

-Besides experience and patronage, Freemasonry was seen by many politicians at the time as a supplemental credit towards obtaining high ranking government positions.
-It is no doubt that many members of the Foroughi Lodge, the chapter Hoveyda would eventually join, harboured and produced many influential politicians of Iran's modern era.
+Besides experience and patronage, Freemasonry was seen by many politicians at the time as a supplemental credit toward obtaining high-ranking government positions.
+There is no doubt that many members of the Foroughi Lodge, the chapter Hoveyda would eventually join, harboured and produced many influential politicians of Iran's modern era.
 Hoveyda became a freemason in 1960 believing that his mere association with the organization would help propel him into the national spotlight.
-Hoveida would succeed in this regard, but the attention he received was all but positive.
+Hoveyda would succeed in this regard, but the attention he received was anything but positive.
 Freemasonry in Iran has always been seen as an extension of British imperialism, and with rumours surrounding Hoveyda's religious persuasion, opportunities to attack Hoveyda's character were not taken for granted by his political adversaries during his years as head of foreign policy and Prime Minister.
 It is well documented that Court Minister Asadollah Alam and General Nasiri of SAVAK, Iran's domestic security and intelligence service, helped expedite the publication of key controversial books against Freemasonry, referencing Hoveyda in each piece.
 Rumours were also spread by his detractors that he was a Baháʼí, a persecuted religion in Iran, but both he and the Shah denied that he was a Baháʼí.